 Of course, you can't adjust for things you didn't measure, as the study I cited above demonstrates.
 If factors you didn't measure are influencing your association, you may be left thinking you're looking at a causal relationship when in fact your association is just a proxy for something else.
 This is a major pitfall when you're doing studies in the diet-health field, because so many lifestyle factors travel together.
 For example, shaving less travels with being unmarried and smoking more.
 Judging by the pattern, it also probably associates with lower income, a poorer diet, less frequent doctor visits, and many other potentially negative things.

 If the investigators had been dense, they may have decided that shaving frequently actually prevents stroke, simply because none of the other factors they measured could account for the association.
 Then they would be puzzled when controlled trials show that shaving doesn't actually influence the risk of stroke, and shaving mice doesn't either.
 They would have to admit at that point that they had been tricked by a spurious association.
 Or stubbornly cling to their theory and defend it with tortuous logic and by selectively citing the evidence.
 This happens sometimes.

 These are the pitfalls we have to keep in mind when interpreting epidemiology, especially as it pertains to something as complex as the relationship between diet and health.
-In the next post, I'll get to the meat of my argument: that modern diet-health epidemiology is a self-fulfilling prophecy and a rather unreliable way to detect causal relationships.
+In the next post, I'll get to the meat of my argument: that modern diet-health epidemiology may in some cases be a self-fulfilling prophecy.